MohamedGlalAbdelazeem/Shoes-Store/README.md

-﻿# Welcome to CRUDS Shoes Store Website Project ☺👋
+﻿# Welcome to  Shoes Store Website  ☺👋

 Welcome to the Shoes Store Website Project repository!
 This project is a web-based application that showcases a collection of shoes for sale.
 It is built using HTML5, CSS3, and JavaScript.